 What are ViewfinderMasks, how do they work, why are they important?

-ViewfinderMasks are a set of crop lines applied to the focus screen of your DSLR camera or LCD of your Mirrorless camera, which allows exact image sizing for your application.
+ViewfinderMasks are a set of cropping lines applied to the focusing screen of your DSLR camera or LCD of your Mirrorless camera, which allows exact image sizing for your application.
 We service many industries, event/school/wedding photography being the most prominent.

-ViewfinderMasks ends the senseless costly hours behind the computer resizing images which means the job goes to print much sooner.
+ViewfinderMasks end the senseless costly hours behind the computer resizing images which means the job quality goes up and goes to print much sooner.

 Another benefit as reported by so many of our client is you shoot through the job faster.
 Why?
 Because you zoom to the lines and take the shot.
 No more guessing of size which allows you to concentrate more on the subject and speed through the shoot.